webbhuset/elm-json-decode/README.md

                 )
         )
 ```
-Now we got rid of some `andThen` noise.
+Nice: we got rid of some `andThen` noise.

 Now let's format the code in a more readable way.